 The FTA Academy is also approved by the Travel Institute.

-Agents already Certified by The Travel Institute will earn 3 Continuing Education Units (CEU’s) once they become a FTA Member and successfully complete the FTA Academy.
+Advisors already Certified by The Travel Institute will earn 3 Continuing Education Units (CEU’s) once they become a FTA Member and successfully complete the FTA Academy.
 For more information, click here.

 This is a way to demonstrate to their clients, as well as the travel industry, their dedication, knowledge, expertise and commitment to excellence when creating vacation experiences for families.

-“New agents, or agents new to the lucrative family market, will gain a better appreciation of the challenges of planning memorable travel experiences for families,” says Black.
+“New advisors or advisors new to the lucrative family market, will gain a better appreciation of the challenges of planning memorable travel experiences for families,” says Black.
 “This training addresses the skills to overcome these unique challenges.
 Experienced agents will certainly appreciate new insights into this ever-evolving family market thanks to the FTA’s research partnership with NYU School of Professional Studies, The Jonathan M. Tisch Center for Hospitality and Tourism.
 This research will help agents adjust their business plans with respect to many new opportunities in family travel sales.
 In addition, seasoned agents can use this program to onboard new talent and grow their agencies more efficiently.”

 In letters sent to American, Delta, and United Airlines, Consumer Reports called on these companies to ensure children are seated with their families on planes at no additional cost.
 More than 130,000 people have signed Consumer Reports’ petitionContinue Reading Story